maudnals/blockchain/cryptography.md

 - https://blog.mailfence.com/how-do-digital-signatures-work/ ++++
 - https://hedgetrade.com/what-is-a-digital-signature/ +++++

-## Asymmetric cryptography
+## Keys in asymmetric cryptography

-= public-key cryptography

-A cryptographic system that uses pairs of keys:
+asymmetric cryptography = public-key cryptography = a cryptographic system that uses pairs of keys.

+In one given keypair:
-- **public** keys which may be disseminated widely
+- **public** key which may be disseminated widely
-- **private** keys which are known only to the owner.
+- **private** key which is known only to the owner.

-**Any person (sender) can ENCRYPT a message using the receiver's PUBLIC key.**

-**But that encrypted message can only be DECRYPTED with the receiver's PRIVATE key.**

 The keys are simply two large numbers that are mathematically related but different.